missionpinball/mpf-docs/hardware/host_computer.rst

 Choosing a computer to run MPF
 ==============================

-In addition to picking a pinball controller platform you also need to decide what type of host computer you'll use.
+In addition to picking a pinball controller platform, you also need to decide what type of host computer you'll use.
 (By "host computer," we're talking about the computer that will run MPF which will talk to the pinball controller via USB.)
 There are lots of host computer options, including small single-board computers, laptops, small-form factor x86 motherboards, etc. You're also going to have to decide on what OS you use (Windows, Linux, or Mac).

 What kind of performance is required?
 -------------------------------------